 We need to receive the original reference document with the referee’s signature.
 If the referee has prepared a word-processed reference, they can print it and staple it to the form.

 CUKAS provides the reference forms for you to download and send to your referees for completion, except for Research Degree applications for which the reference forms are provided with the Academy’s application form.

 Who can apply by DVD?

-• The Academy will accept DVD performances instead of a live audition for most Principal Studies, however you are not normally eligible to apply by DVD if you live in Europe, or (exept Musical Theatre candidates) if you live in North America or East Asia.
+• The Academy will accept DVD performances instead of a live audition for most Principal Studies, however you are not normally eligible to apply by DVD if you live in Europe, or (except Musical Theatre candidates) if you live in North America or East Asia.
 The Academy does not accept DVD applications for Opera, Répétiteur, Conducting, Choral Conducting, Composition, undergraduate Jazz, post-Masters Diplomas or Research degrees.

 • If you are applying for transfer to year 2 or year 3 of the BMus programme, you will need to attend a live audition.

 • You must complete both a CUKAS application (by 18:00 GMT on 1st October) and also the DVD form which is available on request from firstname.lastname@example.org stating your Principal Study (instrument) and intended study programme (for example, MA).
 Your recording with the DVD form must reach the Academy's Registry office by 1st November.
 Recordings sent to us without the DVD form will not be processed.